opensoldat/opensoldat/README.md

 ### Compilation using other methods

 If you decide to follow the approaches below, you will have to download Soldat's assets and pre-built libraries for the game to work.
 1. Download pre-built libraries.
-The best way would probably be to download libraries from the latest build of Soldat (from Github Actions, or Releases), so that you get the latest version.
-Otherwise, you can find them [here](https://github.com/Soldat/prebuilt-libs/archive/master.zip) (includes libraries for 3 platforms - pick the ones you need)
+The best way would probably be to download libraries from the latest build of Soldat (from Github Actions, or Releases).
+You can download latest from [here](https://nightly.link/Soldat/soldat/workflows/soldat/develop) (includes libraries for 3 platforms - pick the ones you need)
-2. Copy libraries to `client/build` and `server/build`
+2. Unzip libraries to `client/build` and `server/build`
-3. Get `soldat.smod` file from [base repository](https://github.com/soldat/base).
-You can either download the file from the latest release (recommended), or generate the `.smod` file yourself following the provided instructions
+3. Clone soldat base into soldat folder from [base repository](https://github.com/Soldat/base.git).
+You can either download the file from the latest release (recommended), or generate the `.smod` file yourself by running:
+  - enter soldat\base\shared folder and run: zip -r ../soldat.smod *
+  - enter soldat\base\client folder and run: zip -ur ../soldat.smod configs
+  - enter soldat\base\server and run:        zip -ur ../soldat.smod configs
+You can download zip from [here](https://www.willus.com/archive/zip64/) and need to set it in your system path
 4. Copy `soldat.smod` file to `client/build` and `server/build`
 5. Download `play-regular.ttf` file from [base repository](https://github.com/soldat/base), either from the latest release or from `base/client` folder
 6. Copy `play-regular.ttf` file to `client/build`